Lee15946/AWSInAction/Developer/AWS CICD: CodeCommit, CodePipeline, CodeBuild, CodeDeploy.md

       - Repository C - has the external connection to npmjs.com
       - THa Package version will not be retained in Repository B as that is an intermediate Repository
 - CodeArtifact - Domains
-  - Dedupliacte Storage - asset only nees to be stored once in a domain, even if it's available in many repositories (only pay once for storage)
+  - Deduplicate Storage - asset only nees to be stored once in a domain, even if it's available in many repositories (only pay once for storage)
   - Fast Copying - only metadata record are upadted when you pull packages from an Upstream CodeArtifact Repository into a Downstream
   - Easy Sharing Across Repositores and Teams - all the assets and metadata in a domain are encrypted with a single AWS KMS Key
   - Apply Policy Across Multiple Repositories - domain administrator can apply policy across the domain such as: